sidprasad/pick-regex/README.md

 # PICK — Regex Builder for VS Code

-PICK is a productivity extension that helps you turn a natural-language description into a precise regular expression through a short interactive workflow.
+PICK is a VS Code extension that helps you turn a natural-language description into a precise regular expression through a short interactive workflow.

 Instead of guessing a single regex, PICK generates multiple candidate patterns and asks you to classify example strings to quickly narrow down the correct regex.
 It uses automata-based analysis (via @gruhn/regex-utils) for formally correct set operations and `randexp` for example generation.